Grant that I may love rather than to be loved, to understand rather than to be understood…

-With a drive and a new goal Victor returned to his studies.
+With a drive and a new goal, Victor returned to his studies.
 He met Arthur Samuelson Joseph and studied singing.
 He acted in anything and everything.
 He read every book on acting he could find.
-He got an usher job at the Los Angeles Music Center and watched plays and musicals, met the young and brilliant actress, Alfre Woodard in the amazing (choreopoem) For Colored Girls Who have Considered Suicide when The Rainbow is Enuf by Ntozake Shange.
+He got an ushering job at the Los Angeles Music Center and watched plays and musicals, met the young and brilliant actress, Alfre Woodard in the amazing (choreopoem) For Colored Girls Who have Considered Suicide when The Rainbow is Enuf by Ntozake Shange.
 He spent hours alone rehearsing and believing in the power of the actor and the magic of the theater.
 He looked at the work of some of LACC’s alumnus, especially Paul Winfield, who he was destined to work with and to try to emulate his work ethic and success.
 Twice before he graduated from the Academy, as it was called, talent scouts tried to sign him to contracts.
 His mother (Clara Love) intervened both times and told him to complete his education.
 This led to a series of auditions, which included the Julliard School and a new experimental program in Milwaukee, Wisconsin.
 At the audition for the University of Wisconsin, Victor had what he describes as an “out of body” experience which led to a brilliant portrayal and an immediate offer with a full scholarship.
 Victor spent the next three years in Milwaukee.
 He did not experience anything like brilliance again for several years.

 “What could you not accept, if you but knew that everything that happens, all events, past, present, and to come, are gently planned by One whose only purpose is your good? “